igd-geo/lidarserv/README.md

 can connect and stream in its captured points to the server.
 The server will then index and store the received points.

-Here, we will use the `velodyne-csv-replay` tool to emulate a LiDAR scanner by replaying a previously captured LiDAR dataset.
+Here, we will use the `file-replay` tool to emulate a LiDAR scanner by replaying a previously captured LiDAR dataset.
 The dataset consists of two csv files, `trajectory.txt` and `points.txt`.
 Please refer to section [CSV LiDAR captures](#csv-lidar-captures) for an in depth description of the file formats.
 Here is an example for how the contents of the two files look:

 `trajectory.txt`: